Ed-Fi-Exchange-OSS/Finance-Model-LEA-Extensions/EdFiXFinanceLEA_ETL/README.md

 This script creates synonyms to act as symbolic names for SFUSD's linked server connection strings.
 These are entirely implementation-specific and will need to be modified before use to match connection strings to local source tables and views in PeopleSoft.

 0010-Descriptors.sql
 This script loads locally-defined StaffCharacteristicDescriptors from SFUSD's staff roster.
-Two modifications are requried here:
+Two modifications are required here:
     1. The source table should be modified to match the local source table for such values.
     2. The Namespace should be modified to match the local Namespace value.